Re-Flex: International success (1983–1984)

-Humanication and hiatus (1984–1987)
+Humanication and hiatus (1985–1987)

 Recorded in late 1984 and planned for a release in February 1985, Humanication was to be Re-Flex's follow-up album.
 The only single released from the album, "How Much Longer" (a minor hit in Germany), on the topic of environmentalism, featured Sting on backing vocals.
 Despite positive response, the record was pulled by EMI and deemed too political by the US company.
 Soon after, the band left EMI.
 Demo versions of the Humanication album were leaked out, although it would not be officially released for another 25 years.

 In spite of the turmoil, Re-Flex continued to record together, working on a new project entitled Jamming the Broadcast.
 During this period, the band also recorded two tracks, "Life's Too Dangerous" and "Revolution Now," for the soundtrack to the 1987 film Superman IV.
 After recording was completed, the group ceased actively working together, but never officially disbanded.

 Recent events (2010–present)

 In mid-September 2010, Re-Flex released a six CD box set put together by Paul Fishman, in conjunction with Roland Vaughn Kerridge, entitled Re-Fuse.
 The set included a remastered version of The Politics of Dancing and five CDs of other previously unreleased material (including the Humanication and Jamming the Broadcast albums in their entirety) which pre- and post-dates Politics.

 Fishman and Kerridge's remastering of the band's back catalogue culminated on 18 September 2010 launch of a website entitled Connect to promote these new releases.
 The website was developed by Paul Fishman's company, PFL-UK, and has been designed around an infinite 3D environment.

 According to a September 2012 interview with Paul Fishman, drummer Roland Vaughn Kerridge died in February of that year after undergoing three rounds of surgery for a brain tumor.
 Kerridge was able to record one final song in a brief reformation of the classic Re-Flex lineup (minus bassist Nigel Ross-Scott) prior to his death.
 Fishman states that the band intends to release this final track, "Vibrate Generate" as a single and the title track of a new compilation album.

 On 23 May 2022, Paul Fishman announced through Re-Flex's various social media platforms that the band's long-anticipated final track with Kerridge, "Vibrate Generate", would be released in June, both as a digital single and as part of a double-CD album of the same title.
 The single became available for download through all major online digital music platforms on 17 June 2022.
 The double-CD became available through the Cherry Red Records website on 24 June 2022.
 It is a compilation of re-mixes of previously released tracks and new material.
-The band has also produced a music video for the single "Vibrate Generate", featuring Baxter, Fishman, bass-player François Craig from the early lineup, and James Kerridge - son of the band's late drummer - who is a musician in his own right, and, as Fishman stated, “with a little help from our friends”.
+The band has also produced a music video for the single "Vibrate Generate", featuring Baxter, Fishman, bassist François Craig from the early line-up, and James Kerridge – son of the band's late drummer – who is a musician in his own right, and, as Fishman stated, “with a little help from our friends”.